-When the nurse requests the list of medications planned for a given context – a specific patient, or a specific schedule, for a specific nurse….
+When the nurse requests the list of medications planned for a given context – a specific patient, or a specific schedule, for a specific nurse.

 3.Y.4.1.2 Message Semantics

 The Medication Administration Order Request is conducted by the Medication Administration Performer by executing an HTTP GET against the Medication Administration Order Placer’s MedicationRequest Resource URL.